Skip to Content

 These activities are expected to be completed for every patient that is assigned to the resident.
 The resident’s patient load will vary based on the preceptor’s discretion.

-The resident will gain insight into the administration functions by participating in Veterans Affairs National Telecommunications System (VANTS) calls, interdepartmental meetings, or work with VA staff to complete pharmacy administrative projects.
+During this experience, the resident will gain insight into the administration functions by participating in Veterans Affairs National Telecommunications System (VANTS) calls, interdepartmental meetings, or work with VA staff to complete pharmacy administrative projects.
 Independent time will be given for longitudinal assignments, background reading, and other assignments as directed by the preceptor.

 The resident will also be given independent time to learn, evaluate, and make recommendations about current policy and procedures.
 In addition, the resident will have the opportunity to evaluate differences between federal, state or VA regulations regarding pharmacy services.